 This course presents both Elementary and Intermediate Algebra in one semester.
 It includes the fundamentals of algebra, algebraic expressions, polynomials (including factoring), linear and quadratic equations (in one and two variables), rational expressions and equations, exponents, radicals, linear and quadratic inequalities (one and two variables), systems of linear equations (two and three variables), functions, and an introduction to conic sections.
-Students enrolling in this course must have a good background in prealgebra and must be prepared to devote sufficient time and effort to complete the standard two-course sequence in one term.
+Students enrolling in this course must have a good background in pre-algebra and must be prepared to devote sufficient time and effort to complete the standard twocourse sequence in one term.
 Restriction: Credit will not be granted for both MATH 0100 and MATH 0098/MATH 0099 series.
 Successful completion of this course prepares the student for entry-level college mathematics courses.
 (Prerequisites: Appropriate score on placement test or successful completion of MATH 0093 with a grade of A).
-(5 C).

-MATH 0990 Statway Statistics I
+MATH 0990 Statway Statistics I 4 credits: 4 hours lecture/week

 This is the first course of a two-semester series of courses for students.
 Concepts and methods of statistics with an emphasis on data analysis will be presented.
 Developmental mathematics concepts that serve as a foundation for statistical analysis are integrated into the course.
 Included in the series are: methods for collecting data: graphical and numerical descriptive statistics: correlation; liner regression; basic concepts of probability, confidence intervals and hypothesis tests for means and proportions, and chi-square tests.
 These courses are expected to be completed in consecutive semesters.
 (Prerequisities: MATH 0093 or equivalent (C or higher) or appropriate RCTC placement score into MATH 0098 or above).
-(4 C).

-MATH 1015 Applied Technical Math
+MATH 1015 Applied Technical Math 3 credits: 3 hours lecture/week

 This course covers a review of basic arithmetic skills, fractions, decimals, and percent.
 It covers ratio/proportion, geometry, measurement (conversions), basic algebraic expressions, linear equations, and basic right triangle trigonometry.
 Emphasis is on problem solving with specific application packets designed to interface with the students core program.
 Cooperative learning activities and technology are used to support learning.
 (Prerequisites: None).
-(3 C/3 hrs/wk).

-MATH 1016 Technical Math Essentials
+MATH 1016 Technical Math Essentials 1 credit: 1 hour lecture/week

 This course covers ratio/proportion, applied geometry, and basic right triangle trigonometry to support technical programs.
 In addition to lectures, cooperative learning is used to support student learning.
 Students use scientific calculators throughout the program areas.
 Emphasis is on problem solving with program specific application packets designed to interface course.
-(Prerequisites: Appropriate placement test score, or successful completion (with a grade of C or better) of MATH 0093 or equivalent).
-(1 C).
+Appropriate placement test score.
+(Prerequisites: MATH 0093 (with a grade of C or better) or equivalent).

-MATH 1026 Mathematics for Veterinary Technicians
+MATH 1026 Mathematics for Veterinary Technicians 1 credit: 1 hour lecture/week

-This course covers ratios and proportions, English and Metric measurement systems and dimensional analysis.
-Emphasis is on problem solving with application packets designed to interface with the students core program.
+This course includes ratios and proportions, English and Metric measurement systems and dimensional analysis.
+Emphasis is on problem solving with applications designed to interface with the student; s core program.
 Cooperative learning activities are used to support learning.
-(Prerequisites: Appropriate Placement test score, or successful completion (with a grade of C or better) of MATH 0093 or equivalent).
-(1 C).
+(Prerequisites: MATH 0093 with a grade of C or better).

-MATH 1050 Foundations of Mathematics: Algebra Emphasis
+MATH 1050 Foundations of Mathematics: Algebra Emphasis (MnTC: 2, 4)

 This course is one of two general education mathematics courses focusing on concepts, operations, and models involved with numeration systems, sets, whole numbers, decimals, integers, rational numbers, real numbers, equations, and functions, with emphasis on estimation, problem solving, and mathematical reasoning.
 Active and cooperative learning are also emphasized with E-manipulatives, and computer technology incorporated throughout the course.
 (Prerequisites: Minimum grade of C in MATH 0099, MATH 0100, MATH 1113, or higher; and college level reading).
-(3 C/3 lect, 0 lab).
-MNTC: Goal 2/Critical Thinking, Goal 4/Mathematics/Logical Reasoning.

-MATH 1060 Foundations of Mathematics: Geometry Emphasis
+MATH 1060 Foundations of Mathematics: Geometry Emphasis (MnTC: 2, 4)